 When it comes to social media, not everything is going to be your cup-of-tea.
 Snapchat, Instagram, Twitter, and Facebook are making it easier to curate socials to meet users’ needs and specified interests.
 Among these tools is the ability to stop viewing someone’s posts, but what’s the difference between muting vs. blocking?

-Yes, you can unfollow/unfriend someone on your social media threads, but muting can be a better, more discreet alternative way to silence online “trolls” without having to block them.
+Yes, you can unfollow/unfriend someone, but muting can be a better, more discreet alternative way to silence online “trolls” without having to block them.
 Maybe you don’t want to let your high school bestie (or your sibling, in-laws — you get the idea) know that sharing their political views is not what you want to scroll through on your timeline.
 Easy solution: mute them.

 Blocking is a whole other ballgame.
 If you don’t mind your followers/friends knowing you don’t want them to see any of your posts or vice-versa, then you block them.
 Here are the differences you need to know between muting vs. blocking on Snapchat, Twitter, Instagram, and Facebook.